ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 an application cannot simply assume they are available.
 Applications learn of and use optional features by querying for their presence and support.
 Optional features may not be implemented, or may be disabled if their presence impacts transport services or if a necessary transport service or application dependency is unavailable.
-In this context, a transport dependency is one required from a transport service the feature to work.
-Similarly, an application dependency is one required from an application in order to function correctly.
+In this context, an application dependency is one required from an application in order to function.

 ## Mandatory Features

 Mandatory features must be supported regardless of transport and application services available.

-- Segment or datagram encryption and authentication.
+- Record or datagram confidentiality and integrity.
 - Forward-secure key establishment.
 - Public-key certificate based authentication.
 - Unilateral responder authentication.